The #1 Most Critical Factor in High-End Radar & Communications Systems: Low Phase Noise

 However, GaAs bipolar devices typically offer a much lower 1/f noise which also means less phase noise.
 So, use a GaAs HBT process amplifier to significantly reduce the phase noise in your application.

-Our brand new, low-cost OCXO (Poseidon 2 series) features the world's lowest phase noise performance when subjected to dynamic random vibration conditions.
+Our high-performance, low phase noise oscillator features the world's lowest phase noise performance when subjected to dynamic random vibration conditions.
 It's perfect for eliminating phase noise in extreme vibration and g-force environments.

-Download a free copy of the datasheet now.
+Download your full copy of the datasheet now.